 One of the services that many bookkeepers fail to mention is that, by default, they’re going to serve as a sort of translator between you and your CPA or EA.
 Because bookkeepers have a much more intimate knowledge of your books, it’s sometimes easier to have your bookkeeper contact your tax preparer when you’re about to file your annual return.
 Or double-check to make sure that the estimated tax payment you’re about to send is correct.
 What do bookkeepers do, when we’re talking about your business dream or inner circle?
 They help you make those day-to-day decisions—how much can afford to pay your new employee, for example.

-When you ask “What does a bookkeeper do?”, the answer can be anything from setting up your accounting system and processes to training and assisting your staff in day-to-day accounting tasks, or managing all of the above.
-It all depends on what you need.
+When you ask “What do bookkeepers do?”, the answer can be anything from setting up your accounting system and processes to training and assisting your staff in day-to-day accounting tasks—the answer can even be managing all of the above.

 At the end of the day, the answer to this question will ultimately depend on what you and your small business need from your bookkeeper.
 Either way, having a bookkeeper keeping track of your small business’s finances will free up the time and energy you need for growing your business.